FOSSEE/eSim/eSimVersionChange.md

-# Changes when eSim version is updated
+# Changes to be made when eSim version is updated

 1. master/VERSION\
 - Change the version number